sociallyassistiverobotics/sar_game_command_msgs/README.md

     - TODO: more to add

 - `command`: Specifies the command for the receiving game.
-This command could be any of the following:
+This command could be any of the following (use cases described below):
-    - START (0): Upon receiving this command, the game starts to play.
-    - CONTINUE (1): This command is expected after a `PAUSE` command.
-Upon receiving this command, the game resumes to play.
+    - START (0)
+    - CONTINUE (1)
-    - PAUSE (2): This command puts the game on hold.
+    - PAUSE (2)
-    - END (3): Upon receiving this command, the game exits gracefully (e.g., continue to play until the next reasonable exit point).
-Do not exit the game abruptly.
+    - END (3)

 - `level`: Include when sending a `GameCommand.START` message.
 Specifies the level the game should start at.

+### Expected game behavior

+Upone receiving each command, the game should...

+`GameCommand.START`: Start to play.

+`GameCommand.CONTINUE`: Resume play.
+This command is expected to be send after a `GameCommand.PAUSE` command.

+`GameCommand.PAUSE`: Pause game play until a `GameState.CONTINUE` message is received.

+`GameCommand.END`: Exits gameplay gracefully.
+That is, continue to play until the next reasonable exit point.
+Do not exit the game abruptly.

 ## GameState